Rishabh044/task-tracker/README.md

+Hii, This is my first project using react.
+I made this while taking brad traversy's tutorial on youtube.
+To run this on your local machine please follow the steps below

-se# Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).